koendv/bmp/README.md

 -   wifi, usb, serial
 -   built-in gdb server, to debug using gdb
 -   built-in cmsis-dap probe, to debug using [openocd](http://openocd.org/) and [pyocd](https://github.com/pyocd/pyOCD)
--   built-in micropython with extensions:
+-   built-in micropython with extensions to:
     -   read and write target ram, flash and registers
     -   set and clear target breakpoints and watchpoints
+    -   start and stop target

 ## Download